Philadelphia mother's desperate plea for help in search for missing teenage son and friend

 Tanisha Diaz said Quadir Diaz was an aspiring rapper who worked two jobs.
 He's also expecting a child, she said.

-Tanisha Diaz describes Thomas as a good kid who was attending college for engineering.
+Tanisha Diaz described Thomas as a good kid who was attending college for engineering.

 Quadir's family has been searching for him and Thomas nearly every day since they went missing.

 One of their searches led them to an area of Fairmount Park.
-It's where Quadir's mom says their belongings were found, as well as Quadir Diaz's car.
+It's where Quadir's mom said their belongings were found, as well as Quadir Diaz's car.

 "No activity with him cashing his checks, no phone.
-His phone is on," Tanisha Diaz said.
+His phone is gone," Tanisha Diaz said.
 "It's like they vanished without a trace."

 Philadelphia Police are also searching for Quadir Diaz and Thomas, releasing photos of the two friends.
 They hope someone can help find them.

-When we asked if they suspect foul play, a spokesperson said they can neither confirm nor deny.
+When we asked if they suspected foul play, a spokesperson said they could neither confirm nor deny it.

 Tanisha Diaz is also hopeful, but she believes the two have been harmed.